 - Go to a meditation retreat.
-Several wats offer opportunities to learn more about meditation and some are even free!
+Several wats offer learning more about meditation, and some are free!

 - Get some shopping done.
-There are so many walking markets, unique shops, and shopping malls to find comfort items and special finds.
+There are many walking markets, unique shops, and shopping malls to find comfort and special items.

-- EAT!
-Chiang Mai very well may have the best food in the country.
-Pad Thai, Khao Soi, and Papaya Salad are just a few must-try eats and there is so much more!
+- Chiang Mai very well may have the best food in the country.
+Pad Thai, Khao Soi, and Papaya Salad are just a few must-try eats and there are so many more!

 3) Luang Prabang, Laos